What Happens If You Fail A DOT Drug Test. A doctor doing a DOT drug test on urine.

 DOT Return-to-Duty Process Explained

-After failing a DOT drug test, an employee must complete the DOT-mandated Return-to-Duty (RTD) process before resuming safety-sensitive duties.
+After failing a DOT drug test, an employee must complete the DOT-mandated return to duty program before resuming safety-sensitive duties.
 The RTD process consists of several clearly defined steps:

 1. SAP Evaluation and Recommendations

-The SAP initially evaluates the employee and provides tailored recommendations for education or treatment programs.
+The substance abuse professionals (SAPs) initially evaluate the employee and provide tailored recommendations for education or treatment programs.

 2. Completion of Treatment or Education Programs

-The employee must complete the designated programs successfully.
+The employee must complete the designated programs successfully under the supervision of a qualified substance abuse professional.
 Participation records and progress updates are closely monitored by the SAP.

 3. SAP Follow-up Evaluation

-Once the education or treatment program is completed, the SAP conducts a follow-up evaluation to ensure the employee has adequately addressed substance abuse concerns.
+Once the education or treatment program is completed, the SAP conducts a follow-up evaluation, which includes direct observation, to ensure the employee has adequately addressed substance abuse concerns.

 4. Return-to-Duty Testing

-After approval by the SAP, the employee undergoes a DOT return-to-duty drug test.
+After approval by the SAP, the employee undergoes a DOT return to duty test.
 Passing this test is mandatory to resume safety-sensitive duties.

 5. Ongoing Follow-up Testing